-This brush with death brought discouragement and doubts like I never experienced.
-In the middle of the storm of questions, I came to realize that in spite of all the teaching about faith I had ingested over the years, I knew very little.
+This brush with death brought discouragement and doubts like I had never experienced.
+In the middle of the storm of questions, I came to realize that in spite of all the teaching about faith I had ingested over the years, I understood very little.

-I have seen a bit of suffering; however, my trials do not grow my faith nearly by being difficult.
+I have seen a bit of suffering; however, my trials do not grow my faith simply by being difficult.
 In the Bible, the book of James says trials grow faith by “testing” faith.
-I found no greater faith test then when God’s dealings with me have led me to question my construct of the nature or existence of God.
+I found no greater faith test than when God’s dealings with me have led me to question my beliefs of the nature or existence of God.

 It is here that we sense our faith, in the words of James, being tested.
 Our faith is pushed to the brink, stretched beyond its capacity to survive.
-We feel our faith failing, and it is.
-But this is a good news.
-I am learning to embrace doubt, viewing it not as the poison of faith, but as it’s fertilizer.
+We feel our faith failing, and it is — yet this is actually good news.
+I am learning to embrace doubt, viewing it not as the poison of faith, but as its fertilizer.

 When our faith is on the verge of disintegrating and we are helpless, we can come desperately before God.
-Doubt fertilizes faith by destroying faith in our beliefs and creating desperation for God Himself.
+Doubt fertilizes faith by destroying the falsehoods in our beliefs and creating a desperation for God Himself.

 When I was told my dad was dead, I remember pounding my hands against the hot, dry Kansas ground.
 Twenty months later, I am still punching, kicking, crying and screaming my pain to my heavenly Father.

-My faith world has been destroyed, yet in the middle of my doubts, my God has ample room to show me who He is.
-For years my faith may have impeded my relationship.
+Large pieces of my faith have been destroyed, yet in the middle of my doubts, my God has ample room to show me who He is.
+For years my own beliefs may have impeded my relationship.
 A shattered faith is a small price to pay for a deeper knowledge of my God.